codecraftuk/codecraftuk.github.io/constitution.md

 71)	The initial members of the management committee, and the positions held by each, shall be as set out below.

 This constitution was adopted on 24/09/2014
+It was last updated at the AGM on 01/12/2020

 Signature
 Name